Trusted by 1000+ companies

 • Non-EU Citizen: The EU Blue Card is for non-EU citizens.

-Known as the "Blaue Karte EU für IT-Fachkräfte Visum" in German, it offers perks like competitive salaries for IT specialists in Germany, a route to permanent residency, and family reunification.
-This positions it as a top choice for IT pros eyeing long-term opportunities in Germany.
+Known as the "Blaue Karte EU für IT-Fachkräfte Visum" in German, the route offers competitive salaries for IT specialists in Germany, a path to permanent residency, and family reunification.
 The Federal Employment Agency consistently lists software developers, system architects, data engineers, and cybersecurity professionals among the roles with the fewest qualified domestic applicants.

 Eligibility for the IT Specialist Visa in Germany: What Employers Need to Confirm